WitherWarg/Slimes-and-Skeletons/README.md

 ## Video Demo:  TODO

-## About Me

 ## Description

 ### My Game

 My game is called slimes and skeletons, or SnS for short.
-It is composed a prototype game where you kill slimes and skeletons and your goal is to reach the house at the end of the path.
+It is a prototype game where you kill slimes and skeletons and your goal is to reach the house at the end of the path.

 ### Controls